Welcome Students & Visitors!

 Master in Teaching (MIT) Program - Everett

-This Master in Teaching program has attracted adult students from many different fields and professions, who have decided that high school, middle school, or junior high school teaching offers an exciting career alternative.
-The students' professional preparation consists of 70-75 quarter credit hours that are completed over 5 quarters of part-time academic study, and 2 quarters of full-time student teaching in local public Secondary classrooms.
+This Master in Teaching program has attracted adult students from many different fields and professions who have decided that high school, middle school, or junior high school teaching offers an exciting career alternative.
+The students' professional preparation consists of 68 quarter credit hours that are completed over 5 quarters of part-time academic study, and 2 quarters of full-time student teaching in local public secondary education classrooms.

 The program is designed to accommodate the needs of students who need or wish to continue working during the course of program completion.
-Students generally take two to three classes during an academic quarter, thus requiring classroom attendance two to three nights per week between the hours of 5:30 p.m. and 9:30 p.m.
+Students generally take two or three classes during an academic quarter, thus requiring classroom attendance two or three nights per week between the hours of 5:30 p.m. and 9:30 p.m.
 Our program seeks to admit 15 students each year.

 Applicants to teacher education programs in the State of Washington are required to demonstrate basic skill competency in reading, writing, and math.
 This requirement may be met by: